Results 1 - 10 from 56 for coral polyps in 0.513 sec.

 Coral Reefs - MarineBio.org

-Coral reefs are built by millions of coral polyps, small colonial animals resembling overturned jellyfish that use excess carbon dioxide ... surface waters, nutrient-overload from sewage and overfishing.
-Cyanide fishing in the Indonesian and Philippine coral reefs of South Asia stuns and injures valuable fish.
-Although 85% of the world’s ...
+Coral reefs are built by millions of coral polyps, small colonial animals resembling overturned jellyfish that use excess carbon dioxide in the water from the atmosphere and turn it into limestone.
+The Variety of Coral Reefs Coral reefs ...

 marinebio.org